SanderMertens/flecs/docs/Manual.md

 ```

 #### PARENT
 The `PARENT` modifier requests a component from the parent of an entity.
-This works with entities that have a `CHILDOF` relationship:
+This works with entities that have a `ChildOf` relationship:

 ```c
 ecs_entity_t parent = ecs_new(world, 0);